pingidentity/pingdirectory-go-client/docs/SslContextMonitorProviderResponse.md

 ### NewSslContextMonitorProviderResponse

-`func NewSslContextMonitorProviderResponse(schemas []EnumsslContextMonitorProviderSchemaUrn, enabled bool, ) *SslContextMonitorProviderResponse`
+`func NewSslContextMonitorProviderResponse(schemas []EnumsslContextMonitorProviderSchemaUrn, id string, enabled bool, ) *SslContextMonitorProviderResponse`

 NewSslContextMonitorProviderResponse instantiates a new SslContextMonitorProviderResponse object This constructor will assign default values to properties that have it defined,